vocdoni/vocdoni-mobile/README.md

 #### Usage

-**Global model pools need to be initialized and read their data from the Persistence helpers**
+**Initialize and read Global Model's data from the Persistence helpers**

 ```dart
 final globalEntitiesPersistence = EntitiesPersistence();